Pushkar-spec/sigma_demo/README.md

 # sigma_demo
-This is a demo repository for github.
+This is a demo repository for github